Arthur-AZ-Zhou/fnaf-boelter/README.md

 ### The Office
 The main stage is a 3D room (`src/world/office.ts`) equipped with two security doors on the left and right.
 Each doorway has a functional light switch and a close-door button.
 These doors are your only line of defense against Carey and Joe.

+### Movement
+The player can use the arrow keys to change direction and the "w" key to move forwards

 ### Animatronic AI
 Carey and Joe navigate Boelter Hall using a non-deterministic, RNG-based pathing system.
 Their movement frequency scales with the night's difficulty level.
 Once an animatronic reaches your doorway, you have exactly **5 seconds** to react and close the door before they trigger a jumpscare.